-But the liturgy of the first three weeks of Advent speaks of another coming, the second and final coming of Jesus at the end of time.
+But the liturgy of the first three weeks of the Advent season speaks of another coming, the second and final coming of Jesus at the end of time.

 I have news for you.
-I am absolutely certain that we, today, are truly living in the last days.
+I am absolutely certain that we, today, are truly living in the end times.
 How do I know?
-Because we’ve been living in the last days since Jesus has ascended into heaven (1 Jn 2:18, 1 Pet 4:7).
+Because we’ve been living in the last days since Jesus has ascended into heaven (1 John 2:18, 1 Peter 4:7).

-That means being prepared and ready, not weighted down, neutralized, and utterly distracted by the cares of this world (Lk 21: 34-36).
-It means, as Paul tells us in 1 Thes 3, to work to make greater progress in the life of holiness, “putting on” the character of Christ.
-It also means preparing the way by calling others to faith in Christ, since all baptized Catholics are called to be evangelizers.
+Advent is a reminder to be prepared and ready, not weighted down, neutralized, and utterly distracted by the cares of this world (Luke 21: 34-36).
+Advent calls us, as Paul tells us in 1 Thessalonians 3, to work to make greater progress in the life of holiness, “putting on” the character of Christ.
+This means preparing the way by calling others to faith in Christ, since all baptized Catholics are called to be evangelizers.

 Why?
 Because if we think we’ll be exempted from suffering, then why prepare for it?
 And when crisis does in fact come, we may buckle under the pressure.

-But doesn’t all this talk of tribulation put a damper on the festive holiday spirit?
+But doesn’t all this talk of tribulation put a damper on the festive holiday season?

-Are parents any less excited about the birth of their first child because they may have to take a Lamaze class or talk to the doctor about pain meds and cesarean sections?
+Are parents any less excited about the birth of their first child because they may have to take a natural childbirth class or talk to the doctor about pain meds and cesarean sections?
 There is no birth without labor.
-So as we rejoice in hope over the imminent new arrival, perhaps we ought to do everything possible to make sure that the labor goes successfully.
+So, during Advent, as we rejoice in hope over the imminent new arrival, perhaps we ought to do everything possible to make sure that the labor goes successfully.
 That way there’ll be something to rejoice about.